nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     1. Prerequisite: You have not edited the `preferences.json` file.
 There is a folder named `data` in the same directory as the jar file, and there is a `addresbook.json` file in the `data` folder.

-    2. Test case: Delete the `addresbook.json` file, run SellSavvy and exit using the `exit` command.<br>
+    2. Test case: Delete the `addresbook.json` file.
+Then, run SellSavvy and exit using the `exit` command.<br>
        Expected: SellSavvy should create a new `addresbook.json` file with default data.

-    3. Test case: Delete the `data` folder together with the `addresbook.json` file, run SellSavvy and exit using the `exit` command.<br>
+    3. Test case: Delete the `data` folder together with the `addresbook.json` file.
+Then, run SellSavvy and exit using the `exit` command.<br>
        Expected: SellSavvy should create a new `data` folder and a new `addresbook.json` file inside the folder with default data.

-    4. Test case: Corrupt the `addressbook.json` file by changing its contents to an invalid format, e.g., add a non-numeric character to one of the customer's phone number, run SellSavvy and exit using the `exit` command.
+    4. Test case: Corrupt the `addressbook.json` file by changing its contents to an invalid format, e.g., add a non-numeric character to one of the customer's phone number.
+Then, run SellSavvy and exit using the `exit` command.<br>
        Expected: SellSavvy should discard all data in the file and start with an `addressbook.json` file with an empty person list.

 ## **Appendix: Planned Enhancements**